NIH Doubles Anti-venom Stock To Tackle Snakebite Envenomation During Monsoon Season - UrduPoint

 World Health Organization (WHO) has declared snake bite as a neglected tropical disease which is affecting around 30,000 people in Pakistan on an annual basis.

-The main reason behind death due to snake bite is a lack of awareness among people who instead of forthwith rushing patients to hospital, prefer for traditional way of treatment.
+The main reason behind death due to snakebites is a lack of awareness among people who instead of forthwith rushing patients to hospital, prefer for traditional way of treatment.

 In the health advisory, NIH team members apprised people to tackle snakebites for proper treatment of victims.